-A) Natural Dying does not actively cause patients' dying.
-Instead, patients die of their underlying disease.
-Example: patients die from severe impairment of mental functioning due to their brain disease, Advanced Dementia.
-(The physician orders for Natural Dying include stop assisting hand–feeding and hand–hydrating, but always offer food and fluid by placing them in front of patients and within patients’ reach.)
+A) Natural Dying does not actively intend or cause the dying of patients.
+Instead, it makes sure patients‘ loss of ability to feed and drink is irreversible and due to severe impairment of their brain functioning.
+Physicians write two orders: one to stop assisting hand–feeding and hand–hydrating, and one to always offer food and fluid by placing them in front of patients and within their reach.

 B) Natural Dying does not require alert patients to make a one–time, irreversible decision.
 Instead, they can change their mind after fasting for a few days;

 C) Natural Dying and VSED (Voluntarily Stopping Eating and Drinking) are legal almost everywhere and do not necessarily depend on finding a physician who is willing;

 D) Physician-Assisted Dying (MAiD)—even where legal—cannot let patients die after they reach Advanced Dementia.
 Why?
 Two reasons: Patients usually live longer than 6 months, and their minds are not sound enough to make this critical decision: Is your current suffering severe enough to want to forego all life–sustaining treatment?

 Strategic Advance Care Planning lets you express your end-of-life requests based on your values in a way that is Clear, Comprehensive, Consistent, Convincing, and Compelling.